PranavSinghKanwar/To-Do-List/README.md

 # To-Do-List
-Created a To Do List
+Created a To Do List using HTML, CSS and Javascript